gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 Connect
 ************

-The connect component is the **central component** of the radii plugin, every other component is connected to it, via "Connection" output.
+The connect component is the **central component** of the RADii plugin, every other component is connected to it, via "Connection" output.
 Only those components who are connected will be published, when you switch the Toggle to true.
-With it you can select the channel you want to publish to, and log into your Radii account.
+With it you can select the channel you want to publish to, and log into your RADii account.

 **Input**